joakimoh/AtomTapeUtils/README.md

 ### You have a tape with old Acorn Atom/BBC Micro programs that you have digitalised into a WAV file and you want to extract the programs from it.

-The WAV file must be a 16-bit/mono PCM file (preferable 44.1 kHz but other samplein rates could be used as well).
+The WAV file must be a 16-bit/mono PCM file (preferable 44.1 kHz but other sampling rates could be used as well).
 Filter the WAV file *my_tape.wav* to clean it up a bit before trying to decode it.
 (This filtering can be skipped if you already have an audio file of excellent quality.)